Tracardi/tracardi-api/docs/qa/how_to_send_mails_with_mailchimp.md

 Regarding triggering emails only once for the same event and user, you can achieve this by saving information about the sent email in the user's profile.
-For example, after sending an email, use the "Copy Data" action in Tracardi to set a flag in the profile (e.g., profile@aux.ad_email = 1).
+For example, after sending an email, use the "Copy Data" action in Tracardi to set a flag in the profile (e.g., profile@aux.sent_email = 1).
 Before triggering the email, you can check this flag to determine if the email has already been sent for a specific event.

 Remember, it's important to save and utilize the necessary information in the profile to conditionally send emails and